 Cardiovascular disease (CVD) risk reduction has been shown in a number of epidemiological studies for people exercising at those minimum levels and arguably at even lower level.
 Lee et al (1) showed that running at little as 5 to 10 minutes per day would significantly reduce CVD mortality.This would make a little running seem very effective while others (Pandy et al see below) did not show that degree of risk reduction with that low level of exercise but the minimal recommended level will likely reduce CVD risk according to several epidemiologic studies.

 Eijsvogels (2) reported that the maximal risk reduction was found at a volume of 41 MET-hrs/week, which is 3-4 times the minimal recommended level.However, only 3.5% of the subjects exercised at that level or above and therefor the confidence interval for hazard ratio (HR) estimation was wide and not statistically significant.
 The authors emphasized that they found no evidence of harm or adverse cardiovascular outcomes at this level but the relatively small number of people in that category raises the possibility of a type11 error.

-While rather low levels of exercise seem to decease CVD risk, heart failure risk may require higher levels of exercise.
-Pandy et al (3) and coworkers from Southwestern Medical School reported that heart failure (HF) risk reduction occurred only at levels higher than the minimum guideline recommended values.
+While rather low levels of exercise seem to decease CVD risk, heart failure risk reduction may require higher levels of exercise.
+Pandy et al (3) and coworkers from Southwestern Medical School reported that heart failure (HF) risk reduction occurred only at levels significantly higher than the minimum guideline recommended values.
 "We observed a linear dose response for HF risk with a marked reduction in risk at very high doses of PA (physical activity ) ( 35% risk reduction in HF risk at 2000 MET-min per week)"..
 This would be 4 times the minimal recommended value or 10 hours of moderate or 5 hours of vigorous exercise per week.